Njeapp2/RWE-Track/Atom5/Page5.md

 # Transition to biomaterials and green energy

 The two main drivers for replacing fossil resources by renewables are to reduce Greenhouse gas emissions and to avoid resource insecurity.
-The potential impact of these linear risks on the living environment and prosperity of people depends strongly on where they live and who they are.
+The potential impact of these *linear risks* on the living environment and prosperity of people depends strongly on where they live and who they are.
 In fragile regions, these impacts mostly affect the average citizen and small businesses that have their assets locked in houses and local infrastructure, and indirectly they affect the banks that finance these stakeholders’ debts[^1].
 On the other side of the scale are shareholders and businesses within the oil, gas and fossil chemicals sector, and owners of power plants: also known as industries “relying on one-way flow” and “not carrying their environmental costs”.
-These latter parties feel a circular risk: their assets may strand, or in any case perform less well financially, by the transition to circularity.
+These latter parties feel a *circular risk:* their assets may *strand*, or in any case perform less well financially, by the transition to circularity.
 In between are large companies and finance groups who can operate in either economy, but do need to time their investments for the transition from linear to circular markets.
 To understand what makes the balance swing, economically, socially and technologically, we should look at Europe, as an example of an